-Gender plays a key role in teacher-student relationships (Connell, 1996; Ellemers, 2018), manifested in teachers’ expectations, attributions of failure and success (Tiedemann 2000; Leslie et al. 2015; Proudfoot et al. 2015) and diverse attitudes and behaviors towards male and female students.
-These gender-based diversities and biases are expressed through differences in time allocated for questions for boys and girls , type of answers, praise and condemns (Jones & Wheatley, 1990; Bayractar, 2011).
-More specifically, while much more research is needed (Nearchou, 2018), existing evidence have consistently shown that male students are more likely than females to report emotional victimization by teachers (Brown, 2009; Khoury-Kassabri, 2006; Benbenishty et al, 2002; Nearchou, 2018).
-These findings can be explained by differences in teachers’ interpretations of students’ behaviors and discipline problems, which impacts their responses, including mistreatment responses.
-When teachers interpret student’s discipline problems as reflecting their failure to manage behavior in the classroom, which is more likely to happen with boys (Chen & Wei, 2011), their response can be inappropriate, even aggressive (Romi, Salkovsky & Lewis, 2016).
-These perceptions interact with students’ prior gender expectations and related behaviors acquired from families and society at large constructing social hierarchies based on gender (Connell, 1996).
-Thus we predict that men will significantly report higher levels of past maltreatment by teachers.
+Gender plays a key role in teacher-student relationships [56, 57] as manifested in teachers’ expectations, attributions of failure and success [58, 59, 60] and diverse attitudes and behaviours towards male and female students.
+These gender-based diversities and biases are expressed through differences in time allocated for questions for boys and girls , type of answers, praise and condemnations [17, 61].
+More specifically, while much more research is needed [2], existing evidence has consistently shown that male students are more likely than females to report emotional victimization by teachers [2, 41, 63, 64].
+These findings can be explained by differences in teachers’ interpretations of students’ behaviours and discipline problems that impacts their responses, including mistreatment responses.
+When teachers interpret student’s discipline problems as reflecting their own failure to manage behaviour in the classroom, which is more likely to happen with boys [39], their response can be inappropriate and even aggressive [65].
+These perceptions interact with students’ prior gender expectations and related behaviours acquired from families and society at large that construct social hierarchies based on gender [56].
+Thus, we predict that men will report significantly higher levels of past maltreatment by teachers.

-H5 - Men compare with Women will report higher levels of past teachers’ maltreatment.
+H5 - Men will report higher levels of past teacher maltreatment than women.

-In turn these social hierarchies impact the ability to control impulses and become engaged in relationship and support all which are components of EI.
+In turn, these social hierarchies impact the ability to control impulses, to become engaged in relationships and to find support, all which are components of EI.

-Indeed, data regarding gender-related EI differences, is inconclusive but many studies suggest gender-related EI differences, showing mainly female advantage (Bar-On et al., 2000; Kafetsios 2004; Meshkat & Nejati, 2017).
-Fischer, Kret & Broekens (2018), for example, found that males scored lower than females on the four main EI abilities: perceiving, understanding and regulating emotions.
-Others did not find such differences (Bar-On 2006; Ciarrochi, Dean Anderson.
-2002; Hopkins and Bilimoria 2008; Marzuki et al., 2012; Myint & Aung, 2016) but often noted gender-related differences in some EI competencies.
-Women were often found to demonstrate higher emotional self-awareness, in particular emotional perception (Craig et al., 2009), emotional expression (Naghavi & Redzuan, 2011) and emotion recognition, especially involving less intense emotions (Fischer, Kret & Broekens, 2018) as well as interpersonal skills such as empathy and interpersonal relationship (Meshkat & Nejati, 2017; Arteche et al. 2008).
-Males, in contrast, were found in some studies to score higher on skills such as impulse control and stress-management (Meshkat & Nejati, 2017).
-Differences in EI were attributed, at least in part to social processes such as socialization processes and expectations and early child-parent interactions (Fernández-Berrocal et al. 2012), indicating the role played by socio-cultural factors.
-In these socializing processes, females are encouraged to be cooperative, expressive, and attuned to their interpersonal world, whereas males are led to be openly competitive, independent, and instrumental (Meshkat & Nejati, 2017).
-In light of this extensive data we postulate that womens’ EI will be higher than mens
+Indeed, data regarding gender-related EI differences is inconclusive but many studies suggest gender-related EI differences, showing mainly female advantage [61, 66, 67].
+Others found that males scored lower than females on the four main EI abilities: perceiving, understanding and regulating emotions [68].
+Others did not find such differences [45, 69, 70, 71, 72] but often noted gender-related differences in some EI competencies.
+Women were often found to demonstrate higher emotional self-awareness, in particular emotional perception [73] , emotional expression [74] and emotion recognition, especially involving less intense emotions [68] as well as interpersonal skills such as empathy and interpersonal relationships [67, 75].
+Males, in contrast, were found in some studies to score higher on skills such as impulse control and stress-management [67].
+Differences in EI were attributed, at least in part, to socialization processes and expectations as well as early child-parent interactions [76].
+In these socialization processes, often shaped by socio-cultural factors, females are encouraged to be cooperative, expressive, and attuned to their interpersonal world, whereas males are led to be openly competitive, independent, and instrumental [67].
+In light of this extensive data, we postulate that women’s EI will be higher than men’s.

-H6 - Women will have higher EI compared with Men.
+H6 - Women will have higher EI compared to men.

-These gender differences, in turn, are also considered a prominent feature that influences how individuals manage stressful life events, namely resilience.
+These gender differences, in turn, are also considered to influence resilience — how individuals manage stressful life events.

-Studies has shown males to be more resilient than female (Portnoy et al, 2010; Strata et al., 2013), suggesting greater protective resources when facing teacher mistreatment.
-These gender differences may reflect differences in the types of social-ecological stressors that men and women face and anticipate, differences in support and resources they have and expect, and differences in the power to negotiate and influence their contexts (Portnoy et al, 2010).
+Studies have shown males to be more resilient than females [15, 16], suggesting greater protective resources when facing teacher mistreatment.
+These gender differences may reflect variations in the types of social-ecological stressors that men and women face and anticipate, differences in support and resources they have and expect, and differences in the power to negotiate and influence their contexts [15].